How Can We Help?

 Once this is done, you can mark priority using legends and add a schedule and view it on a Gantt timeline.
 Your plan can also be exported to be shared in popular MS Office files, image files, and PDF files.
 For business users, collaboration can be used for brainstorming, meetings, and implementation.
 A dashboard of visual information that can be edited, updated, and shared with all team members.

 Now that you have this great plan all laid out, all you need to do is follow through with it.
 MindMapper has two features that work in tandem to help you successfully execute your plan.
 First, there is a built-in Gantt chart that you can use to view the overall schedule, but for the more detailed view, you can use the built-in planner that syncs with Google Calendar.
-The overall schedule of your plan can be viewed with the Gantt chart so that you have a high level, bird’s eye view of your entire plan.
-This view gives you a good reference point of each activity and your plan of action in general.
+The overall schedule of your plan can be viewed with the Gantt chart so that you have a high-level, bird’s eye view of your entire plan.
+This view gives you a good reference point for each activity and your plan of action in general.

 From the general view, you can switch to a more detailed schedule that you can follow through daily using the planner.
 The planner can be viewed by itself or with the mind map.
-You can even view the Gantt chart, planner, and map all in one screen, giving you a full picture of your plan.
+You can even view the Gantt chart, planner, and map all on one screen, giving you a full picture of your plan.

-Implementation details are easier to follow using the planner and priorities can be set in that morning as you peruse other daily tasks, other plans and meetings that you have for the day.
+Implementation details are easier to follow using the planner and priorities can be set in that morning as you peruse other daily tasks, other plans, and meetings that you have for the day.
 Schedule details from your map sync to the planner so that you can easily modify the project schedule from either the map or the planner.
 If you are a Google Calendar user, then you can use the Google Calendar on your mobile device to check your scheduled plan so that you will never miss out on an important task.

 A great feature from the planner is the master map which can incorporate your vision, life plan, and annual plans.
 It’s literally a roadmap of your life from now to 10, 20, or 30 years down the road.
-Such maps can be created, edited, enhanced and implemented from the planner.
-Built-in templates will help you easily create visions, missions, values and plans for your life as quickly as you type.
+Such maps can be created, edited, enhanced, and implemented from the planner.
+Built-in templates will help you easily create visions, missions, values, and plans for your life as quickly as you type.

 Each day, you can open up the master map and see your entire life laid out ahead of you, and implement those plans to achieve your life’s goal.

-Thus, using the mapping view for planning and the planner view for implementation, you are better equipped to creatively, holistically and visually devise and implement a plan that will help you become a more productive and innovative knowledge worker who applies project thinking toward every activity.
+Thus, using the mapping view for planning and the planner view for implementation, you are better equipped to creatively, holistically, and visually devise and implement a plan that will help you become a more productive and innovative knowledge worker who applies project thinking toward every activity.